mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-incoming.md

 ## Share Your Integration

-If you've built an integration for Mattermost, please consider `sharing your work <https://mattermost.org/share-your-mattermost-projects/>`__ in our `app directory <https://integrations.mattermost.com/>`__.
+If you've built an integration for Mattermost, please consider [sharing your work](https://mattermost.org/share-your-mattermost-projects) in our [app directory](https://integrations.mattermost.com).

-The `app directory <https://integrations.mattermost.com/>`__ lists open source integrations developed by the Mattermost community and are available for download, customization and deployment to your private cloud or self-managed infrastructure.
+The [app directory](https://integrations.mattermost.com) lists open source integrations developed by the Mattermost community and are available for download, customization and deployment to your private cloud or self-managed infrastructure.

 ## Slack Compatibility

 Mattermost makes it easy to migrate integrations written for Slack to Mattermost.
-Using the Slack ``icon_emoji`` parameter overrides the profile icon and the ``icon_url`` parameter and is supported from version 5.14.
+Using the Slack `icon_emoji` parameter overrides the profile icon and the `icon_url` parameter and is supported from version 5.14.

 ### Translate Slack's data format to Mattermost